thogiti/thogiti.github.io/_posts/2024-09-02-Measuring-Decentralization-Safety-social-consensus.md

 $$SFL(p) = \min \lbrace k : \sum_{i=1}^{k} S_i \geq \frac{p}{100} \times \sum_{i=1}^{N} S_i \rbrace$$

-This metric identifies the smallest number of participants $k$ whose cumulative fault tolerance capacity meets or exceeds $p \%$ of the total network fault tolerance.
+This metric identifies the smallest number of participants $k$ whose cumulative fault tolerance capacity meets or exceeds $p\%$ of the total network fault tolerance.

 - **For example:**
-  - $SFL(50)$ represents the number of participants required to account for 50\% of the network’s fault tolerance.
+  - $SFL(50)$ represents the number of participants required to account for 50% of the network’s fault tolerance.
   - A smaller $SFL(50)$ suggests centralization of fault tolerance.
   - A larger $SFL(50)$ indicates distributed fault tolerance, enhancing network resilience.